OTUSOFE365025/project-group31-crn45894/ADD Iteration 3.md

 ### Relevant Functional Requirements / Use Cases

-We re-use existing use cases, but we now look at them through a **security & data protection** lens:

 - **UC-1: Retrieve Exam Schedule**
   - Ensure only the **right student** or authorized staff can see a given schedule.
   - Enforce data minimization (only required fields) and secure queries.